project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 Each vertex requires exactly one core but the amount of SDRAM required depends on the type of component and length of the simulation.
-A ``_get_config_size()`` method is added to each of our component types to compute the their SDRAM requirements like so:
+A ``_get_config_size()`` method is added to each of our component types to compute their SDRAM
+requirements:

 .. literalinclude:: circuit_simulator.py
     :language: python